wraikny/Altseed2.TypeBasedCollision/README.md

 # Altseed2.TypeBasedCollision

-Copy [Altseed2.TypeBasedCollision.cs](src/Altseed2.TypeBasedCollision/Altseed2.TypeBasedCollision.cs) and paste into your project directory.
+Copy [Altseed2.TypeBasedCollision.cs](src/Altseed2.TypeBasedCollision/Altseed2.TypeBasedCollision.cs) and paste it into your project directory.

 ## Examples
 See the [example](./example/Altseed2.TypeBasedCollision.Example).